nathaliefil/uroboros/QuickGuide.md

 # **Let's Go**

 Run gui application.
 When it is opened, you have to select one directory from your drive.
-It is necessary, because Uroboros actions are based on manipulating files and directory from selected location.
+It is necessary, because Uroboros actions are based on manipulating files and directories from selected location.
 You can select location by the top right button.

 ![Start image not found](documentation/resources/start.png)